DavidJMcGarvey/Public-API-Requests/README.md

-Full Stack JavaScript Techdegree Project 5
 -------------------------------------------
 ###         Public API Requests         ###
 -------------------------------------------

 Welcome to the Public API Requests Sudo-Start-Up Employee Web App where you come for the randomly generatored eployee data, but you stay for the fact that it was pulled for the web and handled asynchronously!

+*Application Description and Goals:*

 **BASIC FEATURES**